A resolution theorem for extriangulated categories with applications to the index: Introduction

 The homomorphism $\theta^R_\N$ captures the kernel of the canonical surjection $\pi^R_{\N}\colon K_0(\C,\BE^R_\N,\fs^R_\N)\to K_0(\C)$, as the next main result shows.
 This is part of \cref{prop_comparison}.

 \begin{mainprop} The sequence $

 $ is right exact. \end{mainprop}

-Various indices have also appeared recently in higher homological algebra, e.g.\ \cite{Rei20a,Rei20b,Fed21,Jor21,JS21}.
-In the last part of this article, we add our index to this landscape (see \S\ref{subsec_d_angulated_cat}).
+Various indices have also appeared recently in higher homological algebra, e.g.\ \cite{Rei20a,Rei20b,Fed21,Jor21,JS21, FJS24b}.
+In \S\ref{subsec_d_angulated_cat} we add our index to this landscape.
 We focus again on the $n$-cluster tilting situation, extending and strengthening some results of Fedele \cite[Thm.~C, Prop.~3.5]{Fed21}, and also a result of Palu \cite[Lem.~9]{Pal09} when $n=2$.
 That we can use the right exact sequence in \cref{mainprop:E} to improve and/or strengthen these results adds to the mounting evidence that index theory for triangulated categories should be viewed through the lens of extriangulated categories.

+In the last section, we turn our attention to the abelian setting and, using a straightforward application of \cref{ThmB}, deduce an analogue of \eqref{PPPP-index-isom-intro} for an $n$-cluster tilting subcategory in an abelian category; see \cref{thm:abelian-n-CT-isomorphism}.
+This isomorphism is induced by the index defined by Reid in \cite[Sec.~1]{Rei20b}; see \cref{rem:relation-to-Reid-index}.

-{\bf Notation and conventions.} All categories and functors in this article are always assumed to be additive, and subcategories will always be full.
+{\bf Notation and conventions.} All categories and functors in this article are always assumed to be additive, and subcategories will always be full and closed under isomorphisms in the ambient category.
 For a category $\C$, we denote the class of all morphisms in $\C$ by $\Mor\C$, and $\mod\C$ is the category of finitely presented contravariant functors from $\C$ to the abelian category $\Ab$ of abelian groups.
 In addition, if $\A\sse\C$ is an additive subcategory, then we denote by $[\A]$ the (two-sided) ideal of morphisms in $\C$ that factor through an object in $\A$.
 The canonical additive quotient functor is denoted $\overline{(-)}\colon \C\to \C/[\A]$, so that the image in $\C/[\A]$ of a morphism $f\in\C(A,B)$ is denoted $\overline{f}$.